-Home > Basic Settings > Wireless > WDS with AP mode
+WDS with AP mode

-In WDS with AP mode, the DAP-2553 wirelessly connects multiple networks while still functioning as a wireless AP.
+In WDS with AP mode, the DAP-2310 wirelessly connects multiple networks while still functioning as a wireless AP.

-Wireless Band: Select either 2.4 GHz or 5 GHz from the pull-down menu.
+Wireless Band: Select 2.4GHz from the drop-down menu.

-Mode: WDS with AP mode is selected from the pull-down menu.
+Mode: WDS with AP mode is selected from the drop-down menu.

-Network Name (SSID): Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
+Network Name | Service Set Identifier (SSID) is the name designated for establish a new wireless network.

+(SSID): a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
-The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
+The SSID can be easily changed to connect to an existing wireless network or to broadcasts the SSID across the network, thus making it visible to all network users.

 SSID Visibility: Enable or Disable SSID visibility.
-Enabling this feature broadcasts the SSID across the network, thus making it visible to all network

-Auto Channel Selection:
+Enabling this feature booting up.

-Enabling this feature automatically selects the channel that will provide the best wireless performance.
+Auto Channel Enabling this feature automatically selects the channel Selection: that will provide the best wireless performance.
 This feature is not supported in WDS with AP mode.
-The channel selection process only occurs when the AP is booting up.
+The channel selection process only occurs when the AP is automatically scan and match the wireless settings.)

-Channel:

-All devices on the network must share the same channel.
-To change the channel, use the pull-down menu to make the desired selection.
-(Note: The wireless adapters will automatically scan and match the wireless settings.)
+Channel: To change the channel, use the drop-down menu to make the desired selection.
+(Note: The wireless adapters will